stfc/PSyclone/lib/read_only/dl_esm_inf/README.md

 make INF_DIR=<path/to/dl_esm_inf/finite_difference>
 ```

+This process will create the wrapper library ``lib_read_only.a``.
+The
-The ``Makefile`` will compile the library if required, with the selected
+``Makefile`` will compile the infrastructure library if required, with the
-compiler flags used for the infrastructure library compilation as well.
+previously selected compiler flags.

 Similar to compilation of the [examples](
 https://psyclone.readthedocs.io/en/latest/examples.html#compilation), the